robertopreste/quickCI/README.rst

     $ quickci status

-The build status of your Travis CI, CircleCI, AppVeyor and Buddy projects will be returned (currently only master branch).
+The build status of your Travis CI, CircleCI, AppVeyor, Buddy and Drone projects will be returned (currently only master branch).

 It is also possible to check a specific service using subcommands of ``quickci status``::